 Chapter 13 bankruptcy

 If you earn too much to qualify (over $12,475 monthly) for Chapter 7, Chapter 13 allows you to create an affordable debt repayment plan.
-Typically, these plans are for installments over the next three to five years.
+Typically, these plans are for installment payments over the next three to five years.
 Unlike Chapter 7, it doesn’t require you to liquidate your assets.

 A Chapter 13 bankruptcy is an individual reorganization for people who have enough disposable income to pay both their bills and their debts, and who own property that they need to protect.
 In most cases, you cannot use Chapter 13 bankruptcy to wipe out income tax debts.
 Instead, you repay your tax debts during your repayment plan.
 Chapter 13 also will not discharge alimony or child support obligations.